Albany is one of Australia’s best kept holiday secrets.

 Albany Entertainment Centre, located on the foreshore of Princess Royal Harbour, is the premier performing arts centre for the region.
 It boasts a magnificent 618 seat proscenium arch theatre that presents a broad range of events throughout the year.
 The building stands on the land where European settlers were first welcomed by the traditional owners — the Noongar people.
 Check the website for what’s on during your visit.

-The National ANZAC Centre is a significant Albany site overlooking the waters of King George Sound — the departure point for the 41,000 men and women who left Australia by ship for the battlefields of World War I. The centre blends Australian history and culture, and a visit here is an emotive and thought-provoking experience.
-Don’t miss seeing the Field of Light: Avenue of Honour — an immersive art installation by Bruce Munro, which gently lights the Avenue of Honour each evening.
-It runs until April 2019.
+The incredible National Anzac Centre overlooks the waters of King George Sound — the departure point for the 41,000 men and women who left Australia by ship for the battlefields of World War I. The centre blends Australian history and culture, and a visit here is an emotive and thought-provoking experience.
+You’ll need most of the day to do it justice.
+Spend some time exploring the surrounding heritage precinct.

 Albany is recognised as the first permanent European settlement in Australia’s west.